 It’s so common that the general population began accepting stigmas and misconceptions about mental health due to the lack of information.
 That is why May is Mental Health Awareness Month.
 Throughout May, people come together to spread the word, educate, and fight mental health stigmas.

 As someone who has suffered from Depression and Anxiety, I must share my stories and help anyone with the same issues.
 When I experienced severe side effects of having a mental health illness, I wish somebody would have educated me on these issues.
 That is why I chose to make this topic my theme for the month.
 So, if you’ve asked yourself, “what is mental health?” then read this post to learn more.

 What is Mental Health?

 It’s one of the dimensions of self care that focuses on controlling their state of mind in stressful situations.
 External factors such as stress, the environment, eating habits, and even your social life affect it.
-It’s essential to learn how to cope with your mental health when you begin to have a negative life outlook.
+Therefore, it’s essential to learn how to cope with your mental health when you have a negative outlook.